hoetmaaiers/url2png-gem/README.markdown

     Url2png::Config.public_key = 'PXXXXXXXXXXXXX'
     Url2png::Config.shared_secret = 'SXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX'

-In Rails you probably want to do that in your application file.
+In Rails you probably want to do that in your application.rb file.

 ### Helpers